gettecr/txttolatex/README.md

 ## Getting Started

 Just download the txttolatex.py file and the style directory (containing tabular.py, longtable.py, and __init__.py).
-Open txttolatex.py with your favorite text editor and substitute your input and output files.
+Open txttolatex.py with your favorite text editor and substitute your input and output paths.

 ### Prerequisites